In 2017, I have loved sharing Out of Bounds, which you can now enjoy at http://www.memekelly.com

 It’s hard to have malice in your heart for another when you have love in your heart.
 It’s hard to misuse your power, to look down on others, and to treat them with disdain, when you have love in your heart because you know the truth:

 God’s love is greater than all the money in the world and greater than the most powerful man in Hollywood😊!
 I’d rather have it than silver and gold.

 If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.
 2 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing.
 3 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing.

 4 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 5 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 6 Love does not delight in evil but rejoices with the truth.
 7 It always protects, always trusts, always hopes, always perseveres.

 1 Corinthians 13:1-8

 And so my year of interacting with Hollywood executives has been interesting.
 I’ve met many whom I enjoyed being in their company.
-But it’s also revealed the broken parts of the industry, which has made me excited about producing my own stories.
-So I will endure and continue to write stories built on a foundation of love.
-I hope you come on Sunday to enjoy Out of Bounds, and I hope you will continue on the journey with me.
+But it’s also revealed the broken parts of the industry, which has made me excited about producing my own stories on a digital platform, which launches today at http://www.memekelly.com.
+Join me there.